How Does Testosterone Affect A Woman’s Libido?

 As with all things in the human body, there should be a balance of chemicals to live a happy and healthy life.

-Something that a lot of women struggle with is fatigue.
+Something that a lot of women struggle with is fatigue., and this can lead to a reduced libido.
 Related to reduced psychological well-being, this can be something that can get drastically out of hand in a short amount of time.

 In some cases, you could end up with insomnia as well as fatigue, which can lead to distress in your life.
 You should speak to a doctor if it gets to this point, as you could require further tests and even therapy to get your sleep schedule back.